Table Of Contents

-Arriving to my parent's house one afternoon, I found my 16-year-old sister lying on the couch, distraught, and sobbing uncontrollably.
+Arriving at my parents' house one afternoon, I found my 16-year-old sister lying on the couch, distraught, and sobbing uncontrollably.
 When I asked what was wrong, all I could get out of here was that she "broke the car."
-After a moment to try and get her calmed down, I asked what she meant.
+After trying to calm her down, I asked what she meant.
 She then began to describe a loud pop followed by the engine making a loud hissing sound like a train.

-Turns out, that the car had blown a spark plug clean out of its hole, which if you are mechanically inclined, you will know has absolutely nothing to do with the oil change being 78 mile past due.
-But what the story does relate is that even at a basic skill level, an operator of a car has certain obligations to the maintenance process of an automobile; if given the proper training and tools, they will take this obligation seriously.
+It turned out that the car had blown a spark plug clean out of its hole.
+If you are mechanically inclined, you know that has nothing to do with the oil change being 78 miles past due.
+But what the story relates is that even at a basic skill level, an operator of a car has certain obligations to the maintenance process of an automobile.
+If given the proper training and tools, they will take this obligation seriously.

-We see this type of dedication and obligation every day in manufacturing plants, but like the operators of cars, operators of production equipment need the same training and tools to take care of their machines.
-For the last 30 years the tool that has been deployed for this in manufacturing has been Total Productive Maintenance (TPM) — and within that, the Pillar of Autonomous Maintenance.
+We see this type of dedication and obligation every day in manufacturing plants.
+Like the operators of cars, operators of production equipment need the same training and tools to take care of their machines.
+For the last 30 years, the tool that has been deployed for this in manufacturing has been Total Productive Maintenance (TPM) — and within that, the pillar of autonomous maintenance.

 Overview of Total Productive Maintenance

-Originated as a concept in the 1950s by Seiichi Nakajima, Total Productive Maintenance began as an overall strategy to properly manage production equipment and strengthen the relationship of production and maintenance by giving operators greater ownership over equipment.
+Originating as a concept in the 1950s by Seiichi Nakajima, total productive maintenance began as an overall strategy to properly manage production equipment and strengthen the relationship between production and maintenance by giving operators greater ownership over equipment.

 Later in the early 1970s, these concepts were published in English and began to emerge in Western production facilities by the early to late 1980s.
-The concept of allowing the operator to play a role in the daily maintenance of the production equipment has slowly—but surely—found its way into almost every corner of Western manufacturing.
+The concept of allowing the operator to play a role in the daily maintenance of the production equipment slowly but surely found its way into almost every corner of Western manufacturing.

-Although Mr. Nakajima introduced Total Productive Maintenance with 6 original pillars, most companies who practice Total Productive Maintenance use the evolved 8 Pillar approach for defining TPM in their factory.
+Although Nakajima introduced total productive maintenance with six original pillars, most companies who practice total productive maintenance use the evolved eight-pillar approach for defining TPM in their factory.
 These pillars are:

-The reason it is important to understand the 8 Pillars is because all too often, Total Productive Maintenance within factories has been boiled down to only one of these pillars: Autonomous Maintenance, or Operators Preventative Maintenance OPM's.
+The reason it is important to understand the eight pillars is that all too often, total productive maintenance within factories has been boiled down to only one of these pillars: Autonomous Maintenance or Operator Performed Maintenance.

 An Autonomous Maintenance Foundation

-AM tasks, such as daily cleaning and inspection, allow operators to identify and monitor small abnormalities on machines and in the process.
-Finding and fixing these small problems in their infant stages (before they fester and become catastrophic downtime events) reduces the need for greater reactive maintenance measures that cost vital time and money.
+Autonomous maintenance tasks, such as daily cleaning and inspection, allow operators to identify and monitor small abnormalities on machines and in the process.
+Finding and fixing these small problems in their infant stages reduces the need for greater reactive maintenance measures that cost vital time and money.

-During one Autonomous Maintenance Kaizen event, we had teams on the shop floor performing routine Cleaning and Inspection on hydraulic inertia welders.
-Because a great amount of power was needed to generate the energy for the inertia, each welder was powered by a high horsepower electric motor housed in a soundproof enclosure.
-As the teams cleaned the motors, they discovered that the motor's cooling fan under the shroud had become brittle and begun to break apart.
+During one autonomous maintenance Kaizen event, we had teams on the shop floor performing routine cleaning and inspection on hydraulic inertia welders.
+Because a great amount of power was needed to generate the energy for the inertia, each welder was powered by a high-horsepower electric motor housed in a soundproof enclosure.
+As the teams cleaned the motors, they discovered that a motor's cooling fan under the shroud had become brittle and begun to break apart.

 Further investigation found that the fans mounted on the soundproof house were installed incorrectly.
 The air from the fan on the motor was running opposite the cooling fans mounted on the enclosure.
-This created a scenario where the fan was getting no cool air, and the hot air in the house swirled around causing the temperature to rise to the point of failure.
+The fan was getting no cool air, and the hot air in the house swirled around, causing the temperature to rise to the point of failure.

-Looking back, the team found that over the past few years, these motors had failed to the costs of tens of thousands of dollars.
-One can only guess at the thousands of dollars and countless labor hours avoided by finding this abnormality during the cleaning and inspection phase of Total Productive Maintenance.
+Looking back, the team found that over the past few years, these motors had failed to the cost of tens of thousands of dollars.
+One can only guess at the thousands of dollars and countless labor hours avoided by finding this abnormality during the cleaning and inspection phase of TPM.

 So why, with incredible results, do TPM efforts flounder to move forward and deliver on the results?